Wheathampstead News and Events

 Cost: £5 WEB Members / £10 non-WEB Members (or why not join as a member for £25 and enjoy the benefit of the member’s rates).
 Cost includes Bacon roll and tea/coffee.

-For those who are not able to join the breakfast networking meetings, why not join our lunchtime networking meetings, held on the 2nd Wednesday of every month, 12:30 pm, same venue.
-The lunchtime networking Chair is Maria Azcona of Retromum Catering, come along and join in, it’s a great opportunity to get to know other local businesses, and learn how best you can work together.
+Everyone is welcome to come along and join in, it’s a great opportunity to get to know other local businesses, and learn how best you can work together.

 Wheathampstead Village Day 2016